The News Life

-Roy Ayers, Jazz-Funk Pioneer and ‘Everybody Loves the Sunshine’ Legend, Dies at 84
+Roy Ayers, Legendary ‘Everybody Loves The Sunshine’ Musician, Dies at 84.Viet

 Roy Ayers, the iconic vibraphonist, composer, and producer known for shaping the jazz-funk genre, has passed away at the age of 84.